Sheila Turnage: Career

 Turnage began writing Three Times Lucky more than four years before its publication when she kept hearing an 11-year-old girl named Moses LoBeau say to her in her imagination, “You have a minute?
 I have a story to tell you.”
 She didn’t intend to write a middle grade book initially, she just set out to write a good book.
 She learned it was middle grade when she sent the draft to her editor.

-The popularity of the Newbury Winner kickstarted the Mo & Dale Mysteries, which includes Three Times Lucky (2012), The Ghost of Tupelo Landing (2014), The Odds of Getting Even (2015), and The Law of Finders Keepers(2018).
+The popularity of the Newbury Winner was kick-started by the Mo & Dale Mysteries, which includes Three Times Lucky (2012), The Ghost of Tupelo Landing (2014), The Odds of Getting Even (2015), and The Law of Finders Keepers(2018).
 After ending the series, she wrote a standalone historical fiction middle grade novel called Island of Spies (2022).
 Besides her middle grade novels, she has also written nonfiction for adults and a picture book.
 She enjoys writing mysteries because she likes to solve them alongside her readers.

 The inspiration for her book Island of Spies came from a family trip she took to Hatteras Island when she was 6 years old.
 She was walking alongside her dad on the beach when she saw a large black blob and asked him what it was.
 He said it was oil from German U-Boats that patrolled the island’s coast in World War 2.
-After the national crisis caused by the bombing of Pearl Harbor, the US President decided to keep hush about the German boats on the East Coast to keep Americans from worrying so the islanders had to defend themselves.
+After the national crisis caused by the bombing of Pearl Harbor, the US President decided to keep hush about the German boats on the East Coast, to keep Americans from worrying that the islanders had to defend themselves.
 She became interested in the topic and has wanted to write a book set on the North Carolina coast ever since.